rsantiago/rust_basics/README.md

 The IDEs I have used to create this project are Intellij and CLion.
 Any other IDE will be of use, though.

-I hope some people could enjoy as much as I did.
+I hope some people could enjoy this repo as much as I did.
 And really have your mind going crazy around some of rust's concepts regarding memory management.

 Any improvement is appreciated.
 Although there are more concepts and tools missing, this project here is actually done.
 I could create other projects to demonstrate more advanced rust concepts.

 Cheers!

+PS: I have written a more concise repo just to explain/demonstrate more about ownership/borrowing.
+Here it is: https://github.com/rsantiago/rust-ownership-samples